bperez134/bperez134/README.md

 - 🌱 I’m currently learning OOP in California State University Los Angeles, Blender, Unity, and c#.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bperez104@yahoo.com
+- You can also reach me at bperez134@calstatela.edu